SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Manager_Channel_Distribution.md

 ### General

-This page contains the original logic that is used to manage matrix drivers.
+This page contains the original logic that is used to manage matrix connectors.

 The most important parameters are: